- What is the best degree field to choose?

 While NASA appreciates the enthusiasm young people have shown in wanting to take part in the Space Program, there are no plans at this time to send children into space.
 Maybe one day this will be possible, but it will most likely be far in the future when space travel becomes an everyday occurrence.

 NASA has many programs that allow children to become involved with NASA and learn more about space.
-Information on these programs is available at the following websites:
+Information on these programs is available at the following website: